-In today’s society, drug addiction is treated like an illness or relapsing disorder of the brain, because it compels a person to abuse illicit drugs without rational thought, despite potential awareness of the dangerous consequences.
+In today’s society, drug addiction is treated like an illness or relapsing disorder of the brain, because it compels a person to abuse illicit drugs without rational thought, despite potential awareness of all the dangerous consequences.

 Get FREE Confidential Advice Regarding Drug Addiction

 Speak to us for FREE and confidential advice regarding a drug problem, whether its you or a family member/friend.
 You are not alone.GET IN TOUCH TODAY

 Drug addiction can form a dangerous and destructive pattern of behaviour within a person.
 They may take drugs, thinking they have positive effects because of the way they make them feel, but may also wish to stop taking drugs because of the after-effects, which take their toll after the immediate ‘high’ experienced.
 The need to feel the ‘high’ again repeats the cycle, which can prove difficult to break.

 A person can become both physically and psychologically addicted to a substance, to the point where they become dependent on it.
 Only certain substances are physically addictive, and a person’s reaction to a substance will vary greatly from one individual to another.
 In the cases where a person is both psychologically and physically addicted to a substance, they will constantly crave it to the point where it takes over their thoughts and everyday life, with devastating consequences for their general physical and mental health, confidence, relationships and financial circumstances.

 There is a misconception that a drug addict will be perfectly okay if they immediately stop taking drugs.
 If a person is dependent on a substance, their body’s response to a sudden and immediate removal of the drug from their system can prove fatal.
 If a person has a drug addiction and stops taking drugs, they can suffer uncomfortable withdrawal symptoms in the absence of the drug from their system such as nausea, seizures, headaches and insomnia.